Quantum query complexity of symmetric oracle problems: Quantum learning from oracles

 \subsection{Symmetric oracle problems}

-Suppose we have a symmetric oracle problem $(G, V, f)$.
-As mentioned in the introduction, since we are focusing on query complexity and not on issues of implementation, analysis of this problem depends only on the character $\chi_V$ of $\pi: G \to U(V)$.
+Suppose we have a symmetric oracle problem $(G, V, \pi, f)$.
+As mentioned in the introduction, since we are focusing on query complexity and not on issues of implementation, analysis of this problem depends only on the character $\chi_V$ of $\pi: G \to U(V)$, as we prove in the lemma below.
 In fact, a little more is true.
 Let $\Irr(G)$ denote the set of irreducible characters of $G$.
 Given a representation $\pi: G \to U(V)$ define the set

 Here we are using $(\cdot,\cdot)$ to denote the usual inner product of characters.
 If $\chi \in \Irr(G)$ and $(\chi, \chi_V) > 0$ we say that $\chi$ appears in the representation $V$.